saros-project/saros/docs/documentation/index.md

 We are working on an **IntelliJ** version as well.
 See the [release notes](/releases) of our latest alpha release for more information.

-## Saros is a real-time collaborative editor
+## Saros is a real-time collaborative editor.

 *   All collaborators have an **identical copy of Eclipse projects.**
 *   Two or more users can **jointly edit files** in the project.